Daargajedan/6i.menus/README.md

 });
 ```

 ### Show a message:

-The default options set in the createWidget will be default the options set in the open methode will override the default options.
+The default options set in the createWidget will be default the options set in the open method will override the default options.
 Use null, undefined, 'null', 'undefined' to empty the values or remove titles messages etc.

 ```